AndreinaSoto/AndreinaSoto.github.io/_pages/publichistory.md

 description:
 background: 'img/posts/streets.jpeg'
 ---
-While my research has centered on Latin America, I wear many hats, being public historian one of them.
-I have worked in different institutions where I have developed educational material, digital resources, and research notes.
-This include the Santa Barbara Mission and Archive-Library, the Santa Barbara County Genealogical Society, and the Historical Society of Pennsylvania.
+While my research has centered on Latin America, I consider myself a public historian since our discipline cannot subsist without serving the general public and local institutions.

+Aside from my work in Neogranadina, where we often push forward these goals by helping Latin American institutions, I have worked with other organizations developing educational materials, technical documentations, research essays, and digital resources.
+These institutions include the Santa Barbara Mission and Archive-Library, the Santa Barbara County Genealogical Society, and the Historical Society of Pennsylvania.

 **Publications and online resources**